 |

 Hike with a park Naturalist on the two-mile Backcountry Campsites loop.
 This is an easy hike.
 Meet at the Interpretive Center, then we'll drive to the Backcountry Camping Trailhead.
-Duration Approx, 1.5 hours $5 parking.
+Duration Approx, 1.5 hours Parking fee required.
 706-657-4050.

 View Event Details